Sisoodiya/HCAHPS-Rating-Predictor/README.md

 The model was trained on the Hospital HCAHPS Survey Dataset, which includes patient experience ratings and survey data from hospitals across the United States.

+### Dataset Setup

+Due to the large file size (138MB), the Hospital_Rating_Dataset.csv is not included in this repository.
+To use this application:

+1. Download the dataset from [Kaggle/Hospital HCAHPS dataset](https://www.kaggle.com/datasets) or the original CMS source.
+2. Place the CSV file in the root folder of this repository.
+3. Make sure the file is named exactly `Hospital_Rating_Dataset.csv`

 ## Requirements

 See `requirements.txt` for a full list of dependencies.